 Credit Risk

 The School District has an investment policy that would limit its investment choices to certain credit ratings.
+The School District's investment in PLGIT and PSDLAF Max Series are rated AAAm by Standard & Poor's.

 Concentration of Credit Risk